Find your care

 - Just as people get fat, so do livers.
 Simple fat in the liver is called steatosis.
 When there is fat and inflammation we add the term 'hepatitis' and get steatohepatitis.
 Therefore, fatty liver disease exists on a spectrum from simple fatty liver (NAFLD) to an inflamed fatty liver (NASH).
 Standard liver function tests (LFTs) cannot differentiate the two.

 - NAFLD/NASH is the most common liver disorder in industrialized countries.
-In the United States, the prevalence of fatty liver disease ranges from 10-46% percent, and liver biopsy based studies report a prevalence of NASH of 1-17%.
+In the United States, the prevalence of fatty liver disease ranges from 10-46%, and liver biopsy based studies report a prevalence of NASH of 1-17%.
 Systematic reviews suggest NAFLD prevalence in adults is probably 25-33%, while NASH prevalence is 2-5%.
 Thus, the natural history remains poorly understood and the influence of an individual's genetic composition remains to be determined.

 - Generally speaking, patients with the more advanced lesions of NASH are at risk for developing scar tissue in the liver (fibrosis) which can progress to cirrhosis and end-stage liver disease.